Skip to main content

 The Spaces dropdown menu in Confluence with the 'Create a space' option highlighted

 2. Choose a blank space or a ready-made template.
 Remember that even if you choose a template, you can still make it your own!
-We'll be using the Team template.
-Then press "Next”.
+We'll be using the Collaboration template.

-The 'Create a new space' dialog in Confluence with the Team space highlighted
+The 'Create new space' dialog in Confluence with the Collaboration space highlighted

 Step 2: Add content to your team page